2 typhoons weaken after pounding South Korea and Japan

 Japan’s weather agency downgraded a separate storm from typhoon strength on Friday after it crossed a swath of the western part of the country overnight.

-South Korea’s weather agency says typhoon Soulik’s force has diminished as it moved northeast but was still expected to pound the country’s mountainous eastern region with strong rain and winds before exiting the peninsula in the afternoon.
+South Korea’s weather agency said typhoon Soulik’s force has diminished as it moved northeast but was still expected to pound the country’s mountainous eastern region with strong rain and winds before exiting the peninsula in the afternoon.

-South Korea’s government says a man in his 30s was injured and a 23-year-old woman was missing after she was apparently swept away in southern Jeju island Wednesday night.
+Rain from Soulik also fell in North Korea’s capital Pyongyang throughout the morning, but the impact appeared to be mild.
+Information on what preparations had been taken or if any damage had occurred in the North was not immediately available.

 Most Read Nation & World Stories